New Year’s Resolutions for a Good Divorce and a Good Life

 Here are some things I’ve seen that people with a good divorce do to attend to their emotional well-being:

-- Hire a Coach: Most of the world’s top performing CEOs and athletes work with coaches to develop their skills as good thinkers and decision-makers under pressure.
+Most of the world’s top-performing CEOs and athletes work with coaches to develop their skills as good thinkers and decision-makers under pressure.
 But I’ve learned that everyone can use help with this, especially when the stakes are high.
-There’s been huge growth in the professional coaching field – and now you can choose among life coaches, conflict coaches, wellness coaches, and the list goes on.
-For more on the benefits of coaching check out: International Coach Federation and International Association of Coaching.
+There’s been huge growth in the professional coaching field – there are life coaches, conflict coaches, wellness coaches, and the list goes on.
+For more on the benefits of coaching check out: the International Coach Federation and International Association of Coaching.

-- Practice Meditation: Meditation is like a portal to your natural wisdom and compassion and can provide a path to healing.
-Whether new to the practice or out of practice, you can choose from among hundreds of online videos and podcasts to find a guided meditation that speaks to you.
-You can also participate in group meditation trainings, workshops and retreats.
-A favorite in the Maryland and Washington, DC area is Insight Meditation Community of Washington, which also offers popular virtual programs around the globe.
+Meditation is like a portal to your natural wisdom and compassion and can provide a path to healing.
+Whether new to the practice or out of practice, you can choose from hundreds of online videos and podcasts to find a guided meditation that speaks to you.
+You can also participate in group meditation training, workshops, and retreats.
+A favorite in the Maryland and Washington, DC area is the Insight Meditation Community of Washington, which also offers popular virtual programs around the globe.

-- Get Physical Exercise: Making time every day to take a walk, ride a bike, do yoga or any other form of exercise serves many purposes.
-Apart from the more obvious health benefits, exercise is known to correlate directly with emotional health and also improve relationships, lead to better sleep and boost overall mood.
+Making time every day to take a walk, ride a bike, do yoga, or any other form of exercise serves many purposes.
+Apart from the more obvious health benefits, exercise is known to correlate directly with emotional health and also improve relationships, lead to better sleep, and boost overall mood.

 Coming Soon: Ideas for cultivating the Gratitude and Attitude that can help you stay the course to a good divorce and a good life.